YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 # MutMap Commands Breakdown

-This document provides a detailed breakdown of the commands used in the MutMap pipeline.
-Each step is explained with its purpose, usage, and default parameters.
+This document provides a comprehensive overview of the commands used in the MutMap pipeline.
+By understanding each step's purpose, usage, and the default parameters employed in MutMap, users may be able to run the bash commands independently to troubleshoot and resolve issues more effectively.
 The goal is to help users better understand the internal workings of MutMap and ensure efficient execution.

 ## Table of Contents